11 brothers from Alabama, 158 years of US military service

 TUNICA, Miss.
-(AP) — The sons of Ben and Hattie Davis give special meaning to the term ‘band of brothers.’
+(AP) — The sons of Ben and Hattie Davis give special meaning to the term “band of brothers.”

 Eleven in all, their combined 158 years of service to the U.S. military make them brothers in arms as well as brothers raised on a family farm in rural Alabama.